 Presentations & Historic Walking Tours will be COMING SOON and led by Sangha Education Center staff.
 Tours will include the former Quaker and African American communities of Jericho, Wantagh/N. Bellmore and Old Bethpage.
 We will start with the Jericho Preserve modules: Long Island Quakers, Underground Railroad on L.I., Historic Malcolm House and Women in Abolition.
 Stay tuned for updates!

 One pilot tour was provided for our Project Stewardship young adult group during the Spring 2019 and is in the process of expansion for the general public.
 You can read a blog, A Peek Into A Project Stewardship Outing – History Tour of Old Jericho Turnpike written by one of our peer-mentors, Mellisa Watson, about her experience on the tour!
 A narrative Long Island and the Underground Railroad written by our local youth historian, Justin Ellis provides some background about historic times, people and places from whom we have much to learn.

 If interested in learning more about Long Island History in Your Own Backyard, History at a Glance or Presentations & Historic Walking Tours, contact us.
-We will be hosting groups and School Programs in the form of field trips beginning Fall 2022.
+We will be hosting groups and School Programs in the form of field trips beginning 2023.

 Long Island History in Your Own Backyard is an interdisciplinary program utilizing our local community history as the backdrop for connections to NYS curriculum on Long Island History, bringing it closer to home.
 Sangha Education Center is a BOCES affiliated partner / vendor and school districts may contact them for field trip subsidies.
-Hands-on farming via our Meadow Farm Plant & Learn sessions, Forest Bathing to reconnect our community to nature, and related maritime themes will also serve as tools for learning.
+Hands-on farming via our Meadow Farm Learn & Grow and the nature and wellness experiences in Forest Bathing reconnect our community to nature, and related maritime themes will also serve as tools for learning.